loulupe/volttron/docs/source/install.rst

 Bootstrap
 ---------

-To create a development environment, execute the following in the project root directory.
+To create a development environment, execute only once the following in the project root directory (eg. ~/VOLTTRON $).

 .. code-block:: bash